 Figs, which are a relative of the mulberry (Moraceae), are among the sweetest of fruits and provide a wide array of nutritional and health benefits for the body.
 Although considered a fruit, the fig is actually an inverted flower, and the seeds are the fruit, according to the California Fig Advisory Board.
 There are four distinct types of figs: Common Fig, Caprifig, Smyrna, and San Pedro.
 Some of the many health benefits of fresh figs include: high in fiber, a good source of essential minerals, including magnesium, manganese, calcium (which promotes bone density), copper, and potassium (which helps lower blood pressure), a good source of vitamins, especially K and B6.

 One of the world’s oldest trees, the fig tree can be traced back to the earliest historical documents and features prominently in the Bible.
-Figs are native to the Middle East and Mediterranean and were held in such high regard by the Greeks that laws were once created to prevent their export.
+Figs are native to the Middle East and the Mediterranean and were held in such high regard by the Greeks that laws were once created to prevent their export.

 Another health benefit of fresh figs is that fig leaves can protect your kidneys.
 A study on laboratory animals published in the March 2012 issue of the journal “Natural Products Research” found that compounds in fig leaves reduced injury to the kidneys caused by high cholesterol levels.
 Researchers observed that animals that consumed fig leaf extract showed better kidney function and had lower fat levels in their kidneys compared to their counterparts that did not receive fig leaf extract.
 Fig leaves can be dried and made into a tea or extract, which, in areas of the world with substantial fig tree growth, is very common.